kudobuilder/kudo/keps/0020-manual-plan-execution.md

     - no plan is in progress (already exists in the webhook)
     - no request for this instance exists which does not have status set (means controller did not pick it up yet)

-If someone submits *non-explicit execution* (creates new PlanExecutionRequest CR)
+If someone submits *explicit execution* (creates new PlanExecutionRequest CR)

 - the request is **accepted** if (guarded by webhook)
     - no plan is in progress (has to check Instance.Status so a status of a different CRD)